rajeshdavidbabu/s3-upload-thing/README.md

 ## Features
 - [x] Drag and drop file upload component with progress bar
-- [x] React-hook-form integration with `shadnc/ui` form components
 - [x] File dialog demo with adding and removing files from the scrollable list

 ## Running Locally

-Copy the `.env.example` to `.env` and update the variables.
+- Copy the `.env.example` to `.env` and update the variables.

    ```bash
    cp .env.example .env
    ```

-- Setup local postgres db and update .env with your credentials
+- Setup local postgres db and update .env with your credentials, apply migrations and make sure your DB is running
 - Setup AWS S3 bucket and update .env with your credentials
 - Setup Google OAuth and update .env with your credentials

-1. Install dependencies using pnpm
+- Install dependencies using pnpm

    ```bash
    npm install
    ```

-2. Start the development server
+- Start the development server

    ```bash
    npm run dev